Traditional Hanukkah Food

 - Cornflakes and golden raisins

+Other than these customary Hanukkah foods, it's typical to include a range of other sides, like challah, large salads, Brussels sprouts, or seasonal recipes, such as fried okra and late-harvest zucchini.
 These dishes represent the long history of Jewish families and friends coming together and celebrating the holiday season through food.
 Incorporate this blend of traditional and modern flavors into your favorite recipes to provide guests with a memorable Hanukkah meal.